 1.)
 Verify server that you are trying to access to be sure that it is valid and there are no spelling mistakes

 2.)
-A good step to take if automatic mapping is not working, is to try and map the drive manually in Windows.
-If you receive a network related error, it may indicate that you do not have network access to that server, a required version of Samba has been disabled, or Samba is not configured to make connections outbound.
+A good step to take if the automatic mapping is not working is to try and map the drive manually in Windows.
+If you receive a network-related error, it may indicate that you do not have network access to that server, a required version of Samba has been disabled, or Samba is not configured to make connections outbound.

 a.)
 If using Smart Suite 4.x or 5.x, ensure that Samba version 1.0 as not been disabled on the computer.
 Due to the requirements on the servers, Samba version 1.0 needs to be enabled and working on the local workstation to be able to map network drives to the Smart Suite servers.